5T33Z0/Clover-Crate/ACPI/README.md

 	<true/>
 </dict>
 ```
-is sufficient if you have a well-made custom DSDT with all your needed fixes.
-There is another patch, but it is not for DSDT specifically, but for all ACPI tables in general, so adding it in the ACPI Section is inappropriate.
+is sufficient if you have a well-made custom `DSDT` with all the fixes.
+There is another patch, but it is not for DSDT specifically, but for all ACPI tables in general, so adding it to the ACPI Section was inappropriate.

 ### FixRTC